-In 2008 he founded the National Jazz Workshop which runs two summer camps and sponsors a year round honor band.
-To date over 1,000 students have participated in “NJW”.
-The year round band has performed at The Kennedy Center, The Jazz Education Network, New Orleans, St. Louis, Dallas, Blues Alley and numerous jazz festivals.
+In 2008 he founded The National Jazz Workshop, a summer jazz workshop and sponsors The NJW All-Stars, a year-round honor band.
+To date over 1,000 students have participated in NJW.
+The All-Stars have performed at The Kennedy Center, the Jazz Education Network, New Orleans, St. Louis, Dallas, Blues Alley, and numerous jazz festivals.
 In 1990 he founded The Capitol Bones, a jazz trombone ensemble, which has received national recognition and was the winner of the 1991 International Trombone Association Kai Winging Award.
 Their latest 2021 recording, “The Beat Goes On,” is available on the Summit label.

-With The Army Band he has performed with Franky Valli, Ray Charles, Kurt Elling, Hubert Laws, Clark Terry, Doc Severinsen, Ertha Kitt, Pancho Sanchez, Shirley Jones, Temptations, Diane Schuur, Joan Rivers, Ink Spots, Merv Griffin, Mel Torme, Frank Sinatra Jr., Ben Vereen, Four Tops, Manhattan Transfer, Pia Zadora, Bill Watrous, Phil Wilson, Conrad Herwig, Carl Fontana, Don Menza, David Baker, Bobby Caldwell, Rob Parton Jazz Tech Big Band, Gene Krupa Orchestra, Slide Hampton, Chris Potter, John Clayton, Alabama, Randy Travis, Allen Vizutti, Jon Faddis, The New York Voices, Terrell Stafford, Michael Abene, Dave Steinmeyer, Steve Turre, Tim Hagens, John Swana, James Moody, Buddy DeFranco, Dr. Billy Taylor, Bob Curnow, Mike Tomaro and many others.
-Venues include numerous Univeristies, schools and jazz festivals, I.A.J.E., ETW, The Midwest Band and Orchestra Clinic, MENC, The Montreux Jazz Festival, The Monterey Jazz Festival, Elkhart Jazz Festival, International Trombone Festival, National Trumpet Competition, The Trumpet Guild, Performances abroad include Germany, Switzerland, Kuwait, Uzbekistan, Russia, Cuba, Afghanistan, Norway and Sweden.
+He has performed with Franky Valli, Ray Charles, Kurt Elling, Hubert Laws, Clark Terry, Doc Severinsen, Ertha Kitt, Pancho Sanchez, Shirley Jones, Temptations, Diane Schuur, Joan Rivers, Ink Spots, Merv Griffin, Mel Torme, Frank Sinatra Jr., Ben Vereen, Four Tops, Manhattan Transfer, Pia Zadora, Bill Watrous, Phil Wilson, Conrad Herwig, Carl Fontana, Don Menza, David Baker, Bobby Caldwell, Rob Parton Jazz Tech Big Band, Gene Krupa Orchestra, Slide Hampton, Chris Potter, John Clayton, Alabama, Randy Travis, Allen Vizutti, Jon Faddis, The New York Voices, Terrell Stafford, Michael Abene, Dave Steinmeyer, Steve Turre, Ken Navaro, Tim Hagens, John Swana, James Moody, Buddy DeFranco, Dr. Billy Taylor, Bob Curnow, Mike Tomaro, Marlena Shaw, and many others.
+Performances abroad include Russia, China, Japan, Cuba, Germany, Norway, Sweden, England, Switzerland, Kuwait, Uzbekistan, and Afghanistan.